-As a mother, foster parent, youth counsellor and wife, Jenn Bruer had it all: obesity, adult acne, mood swings, mild depression, asthma and allergies.
+As a mother, foster parent, youth counsellor and wife, Jenn Bruer had it all: obesity, exhaustion, adult acne, mood swings, mild depression, asthma and allergies.
 In short, she was broken and burned out at the young age of 35.

 “I perhaps thought I was superwoman and nothing could break me,” Bruer reflects.
 But she was wrong.
 “I was exhausted.
-And I needed to find a way to get healthy.”
+I needed to find a way to get healthy.”